project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/developer_installation.md

 ## Run the Application

-1. Before you run the application, install **nodemon**.
+1.Before you run the application, install **nodemon**.
 To do so, use the following command:

 `npm install -g nodemon`

-2. After verifying the availability of nodemon, run the application by executing the following commands:
+2.After verifying the availability of nodemon, run the application by executing the following commands:

 <pre>
 $ cd {PROJECT-FOLDER}/src/app
 $ node server.js
 </pre>

-3. Open a new terminal window
+3.Open a new terminal window
 <pre>
 $ cd {PROJECT-FOLDER}/src/app/client
 $ nodemon
 </pre>

-4. Open **http://localhost:3000** in the browser
+4.Open **http://localhost:3000** in the browser

 ### Use the Application